-This area lies in the Town of Webb.
-Herkimer County, and consists of two rights-of-way, following rough roads, to provide access to two inholdings deep within the Five Ponds and Pepperbox Wilderness Areas.
-The main fork of this primitive area, the Bear Pond Road, provides access to an inholding at Bear Pond and the westerly fork provides access to an inholding at Twin Ponds.
-To avoid problems of motorized trespass on wilderness lands, this primitive corridor should be gated to public access in the immediate vicinity of the turn-off to "Old Upper South Pond Road," and access beyond this point limited to private access only.
-Should the inholdings be acquired by the State, they should be added to the Five Ponds Wilderness and the Pepperbox Wilderness Areas and the status of this primitive corridor and the Bear Pond Road evaluated to determine if it should remain open to the public access as described above.
+This area lies in the Town of Webb, Herkimer County, and consists of two rights-of-way, to provide access to two inholdings deep within the Five Ponds and Pepperbox Wilderness Areas.
+The main fork of this Primitive Area, the Bear Pond Road, provides access to an inholding at Bear Pond and the westerly fork provides access to an inholding at Twin Ponds.
+To avoid problems of motorized trespass on wilderness lands, this primitive area has been gated to public access in the immediate vicinity of the turn-off to "Old Upper South Pond Road," and access beyond this point is limited to private access only.
+Should the inholdings be acquired by the State, they should be added to the Five Ponds Wilderness and the Pepperbox Wilderness Area.
+The status of this primitive corridor and the Bear Pond Road should then be evaluated to determine if it should remain open to the public access as described above.